ideadesignmedia/memory-mcp/README.md

 Set `MEMORY_EMBEDDING_KEY` (or pass `--embed-key=...` to the CLI) to automatically create embeddings when remembering/importing memories and to embed recall queries.
 The default model is `text-embedding-3-small`; override it with `MEMORY_EMBED_MODEL` or `--embed-model`.
 To disable the built-in generator when using the programmatic API, pass `embeddingProvider: null` to `createMemoryMcpServer`.
 To specify a key programmatically, pass `embeddingApiKey: "sk-..."`.

 Limits and validation
-- memory.remember: `subject` max 160 chars, `content` max 1000, `sensitivity` up to 32 tags.
+- memory-remember: `subject` max 160 chars, `content` max 1000, `sensitivity` up to 32 tags.
-- memory.recall: optional `query` max 1000 chars; if omitted, listing is capped internally.
+- memory-recall: optional `query` max 1000 chars; if omitted, listing is capped internally.
-- memory.import: up to 1000 items per call; each item has the same field limits as remember.
+- memory-import: up to 1000 items per call; each item has the same field limits as remember.